 The Cost of a Data Breach 2020 report also estimates that shortening the hackers’ window of opportunity will save more that £800,000 – per event.
 That’s a significant slice of IT budget that can be reinvested in growing the business.

 Security skills are in high demand making it extremely hard to source the individuals you need to build a well-rounded team.
 Government figures suggest that 30% of UK businesses lack the advanced security skills they need to protect themselves.
 Worse still, the Cost of a Data Breach Report highlights security skills shortages as a major contributing factor to the high cost of a security incident.

 Organisations need to close the gap, so are looking to partners to help – recent research from Sophos indicates 65% are outsourcing some or all of their IT security efforts.

 By partnering with a security expert, you can take advantage of their knowledge and experience to ensure your assets are properly protected.
-They can build you a robust, tested response framework to help deal with breaches quickly and efficiently, using cutting edge technologies like Azure Sentinel for delivery.
+They can build you a robust, tested response framework to help deal with breaches quickly and efficiently, using cutting edge technologies like Microsoft Sentinel for delivery.

 But outsourcing can deliver other benefits too.